woodrowb96/systemverilog-fifo-and-uvm-testbench/tb/README.md

-This directory contains code used to contrusct a constrained random testbench, using UVM.
+This directory contains code used to construct a constrained random testbench, using UVM.

 This testbench is made using the following files: